orestesleal/tftp_rfc1350/README.md

     $ file linux
     linux: Linux kernel x86 boot executable bzImage, version 4.18.0-10-generic (buildd@lgw01-amd64-060) #11-Ubuntu SMP Thu Oct 11 15:13:55 UTC 2018, RO-rootFS, swap_dev 0x8, Normal VGA

+Note that if a file with the same name exists in the current directory the content of the downloaded file is appended to the existing one.